cardan22/Julies_bakery/README.md

 * The photos are downloaded from [Unsplash](https://unsplash.com/) and are available for free use, for commercial or non-commercial purposes.
 * The logo are designed by myself.
 * I used [Font Awesome](https://fontawesome.com/) for the icons on the website.
+* The top mockup in the README was generated using [ami.responsivedesign.is](http://ami.responsivedesign.is/).

 ## Other